 It sounded like this won’t be ‘enough’ to fix my meadow vole problem.
 I did keep searching though because I was told that some people have great success with these vibration units.

 There are brands that have better ratings than others, this one had the best reviews.

 It sounds like these repellers can sometimes HELP deter them but they don’t always work and shouldn’t be the only solution.

 - Don’t mulch.
 While this makes me want to cry as I love mulching for weed control & to add organic matter to the soil, the mulch encourages them to nest and feel protected.
-I think the wood chip mulch would be ok as they can’t bury under it so I might mulch with wood chips back to eden style.
+I think the wood chip mulch would be ok as they can’t bury under it so I might mulch with wood chips back to Eden style.

 - Keep an outside/barn cat around for the smaller rodents like mice.
 Our large dog actually hunts for meadow voles.
 Hurrah!
 Just make sure you de-worm your pets twice a year.

-- Use a few of the solar powered rodent repellers (affiliate link) that emit powerful ultrasonic sound.
+- Use a few of the solar-powered rodent repellers (affiliate link) that emit powerful ultrasonic sound.

-- Plant strong smelling herbs around the outside edges of the garden.
+- Plant strong-smelling herbs around the outside edges of the garden.
 Creating a barrier of culinary and medicinal herbs is good because many rodents are put off by the strong smells.